 Issues affecting the viability of the craft

-Only one surviving oak bark tannery, where most of the processes are carried out by hand.
+- Only 2 oak bark tanneries, where most of the processes are carried out by hand.
 Some hand processes alongside mostly machine processes in other tanneries.

 - Training issues:Training is done within the business, with the most experienced people training the newcomers in the various processes.
 Enough people (not more than two at any one time) are being trained to meet the current market.
 They should still be able to earn a living in twenty years time.